akshaysodha/big-data-healthcare-fraud-detection/README.md

 A real-time, scalable fraud detection system built using Apache Spark, Apache Kafka, Docker, and machine learning.
 This term project was developed as part of **DATA 228 - Big Data Technologies** during the MS in Data Analytics program at **San José State University**.

-## 🔍 Problem Statement

-Medicare fraud results in billions of dollars in annual losses and threatens the integrity of the U.S. healthcare system.
-Our project aims to build a big data pipeline capable of identifying fraudulent activities by leveraging real-time data processing and machine learning models.
+## 📌 Project Summary

+Billions of dollars are lost every year due to Medicare fraud.
+This project tackles the issue using a distributed big data pipeline that ingests, processes, and analyzes healthcare data in real-time.
+We combine the power of Apache Kafka, Spark, and logistic regression to build a responsive system that flags potentially fraudulent cases from multiple data sources.

 ## 🛠️ Tech Stack

-- **Apache Kafka** – Real-time data ingestion
+- **Apache Kafka** – Real-time data ingestion via producer/consumer topics
-- **Apache Spark** – Distributed data processing
+- **Apache Spark** – Distributed stream processing and transformations
-- **Docker** – Containerization of the pipeline
+- **Docker** – Containerized orchestration for scalable deployment
-- **Python (scikit-learn)** – Logistic Regression model
+- **Python (scikit-learn)** – Logistic regression model for fraud prediction
 - **Pandas, Seaborn, Power BI, Tableau** – Data analysis & visualization
-- **Google Colab, GitHub** – Collaboration & version control
+- **Trello, Google Colab, GitHub** – Agile collaboration & version control

+---

 ## 🧱 Architecture Overview

 The pipeline is composed of the following components:

 1. **Data Sources**:
-   - CMS Part D Prescriber Dataset
+   - CMS Part D Prescriber Dataset: Over 25M rows of Medicare prescription data
-   - LEIE Exclusion Dataset
+   - LEIE Exclusion Dataset: Exclusion records for fraudulent providers
-   - Payments Received by Physicians Dataset
+   - Payments Received by Physicians Dataset: Pharmaceutical payments & transactions (~11M rows)

 2. **Data Ingestion with Kafka**:
    Each dataset is streamed through a dedicated Kafka topic.